gacallea/cardanoRelatedStuff/NACG.md

 Organic Design has a great deal of useful information on [Cardano](https://organicdesign.nz/Cardano), [Staking Pool FAQ](https://organicdesign.nz/Cardano_staking_pool_FAQ), and [Cardano terminology](https://organicdesign.nz/Cardano#Staking_in_Cardano).
 Familiarize with these, and your pool operator journey will improve a lot.

-#### Adapools ####
+#### ADA Stat ####

-In the sane fashion to the above-mentioned Pool Tool, [**Adapools**](https://adapools.org/) offers a number of useful network statistics and pool operators' tools.
-You can find tools that check against the explorer to understand [if you are forked](https://adapools.org/amiforked); info on [what peers are currently best](https://adapools.org/peers) for your bootstrap, [blocks statistics](https://adapools.org/blocks), and a lot more.
-Adapools will also offer a feature to [send your pool tip](https://github.com/cardanians/adapools.org), soon enough.
+[ADA Stat](https://adastat.net/en) offers a minimalistic and elegant approach to stats for the explorer and pools.
+It is accurate and a pleasure to use and look at.
+Here's INSL as an example: [Insalada Stake Pool](https://adastat.net/en/pool/93756c507946c4d33d582a2182e6776918233fd622193d4875e96dd5795a348c) statistics.

 #### ADAtainement ####

 [**Adatainement**](https://www.adatainment.com/) is one of the oldest community driven, informative site about Cardano.
 It also offers graphs, and statistics.
 Moreover it offers mobile apps, a calculator and a number of other useful tools.
 Be sure to check them out.

+#### Adapools ####

+In the same fashion to the above-mentioned Pool Tool, [**Adapools**](https://adapools.org/) offers a number of useful network statistics and pool operators' tools.
+You can find tools that check against the explorer to understand [if you are forked](https://adapools.org/amiforked); info on [what peers are currently best](https://adapools.org/peers) for your bootstrap, [blocks statistics](https://adapools.org/blocks), and more.

+#### Pegasus App ####

+[Pegasus App](https://pegasuspool.info/mobile) is a mobile application that provides statistics like the above sites, for pools and the explorer, and it can be with you at all times.

 ### Telegram ###